TheGort/thegort.github.io/cv.md

 * Git/GitHub
 * HTML & CSS
 * SQL
 * Tableau

 ## Experience
 ----

 <p style = "float:right;"><b>August 2021 - Present</b></p>
 **STA130 Mentorship Program**
-* Supporting first-year students with navigating life in university, fostering communities and friendships, and guiding them in the field of statistics (training is in progress)
+* Supporting first-year students with navigating life in university, fostering communities and friendships, and guiding them in the field of statistics
 * Creating and hosting social events to encourage community building and adhering to administrative functions

 <p style = "float:right;"><b>Summer 2021</b></p>
 **Research Assistant**
-* Currently assisting Professor Scott Schieman in his research regarding work, stress, and health among Canadians, with special attention to the effects of the pandemic.
+* Assisted Professor Scott Schieman in his research regarding work, stress, and health among Canadians, with special attention to the effects of the pandemic.
 * Used **Python** libraries such as **NumPy** and **pandas** to analyze and categorize open-ended survey data with over 3000 entries about Canadians working from home during COVID-19.

 <p style = "float: right;"><b>Summer 2019</b></p>